dvfrancis/hi-lo-card-game/README.md

 - To attract players to the game and provide a fun experience.
 - The value provided to the website owner is from increasing visitor numbers to the website.
-- The call to action on the website will be “Play Game”, or similar.
+- The call to action on the website's home page will be “Play”.

 #### Key User Goals